The Roundup weed killer cancer lawsuits have gathered a lot of recent attention. A $289 million verdict will do that.

 Since Roundup is meant to kill plants, there is a risk that one’s crops would be killed along with the unwanted weeds.
 Monsanto developed genetically modified soybeans, corn, and cotton that could withstand it.
 According to them, Roundup Ready soybeans, corn, and cotton were planted on 150 million acres in the U.S.

 There are many health effects that are associated with Roundup.
 Humans, coming into contact with glyphosate, can absorb the compound into their bodies where it has been measured in blood and urine.
-Glyphosate and glyphosate-based herbicides have been recognized in the peer-reviewed literature as likely causative agents in the development of many different types of cancers.
+Glyphosate and glyphosate-based herbicides have been recognized in the peer-reviewed literature as likely causative agents in the development of many different types of cancers in animals and humans.
 Non-Hodgkin’s lymphoma, hairy cell leukemia, and multiple myeloma are the most common.
-The exposure of human beings to these herbicides from aerial spraying puts them at grave risk for the development of cancers in the future.
+The exposure of human beings to these herbicides from aerial spraying puts them at grave risk of the development of cancers in the future.

 Who Is at Risk?

 Pesticides can put people at risk because they can spread throughout its surrounding area.
 Studies of pesticide drift indicate the distance that pesticides travel depends upon (1) the method of application, (2) wind speed, (3) pesticide droplet size.
 So how far out does the risk of Roundup extend?
 Dropping Roundup by air will lead to a wider radius than spreading pesticide on the ground.
 Estimates of pesticide drift vary from 74 meters (243 ft.) in an area with low wind, up through 2,400 meters (1.5 mi) under windy conditions.
 Studies of glyphosate pesticide drift indicate that droplets may travel 800-1,000 meters (2624.67 to 3280.84 ft.).

 So who exactly was Monsanto?
 They were the largest biotechnology seed company in the world.
 Founded in 1901, they initially started a small chemical company.
 Monsanto had net sales of over $11 billion.
 There were over 400 Monsanto facilities in over 60 across six continents.
 Its products are grown on 262 million acres of land throughout the world.
 German pharmaceutical company Bayer purchased Monsanto in June 2018.
 The Monsanto name was retired.
 All of their products are now under the Bayer name.